What Can Excess Shine Indicate? How to Get Rid of It?

 Sometimes, hair care products like conditioners, styling gels, or oils can contribute to excess shine.
 These products can weigh down the scalp and hair, causing an oily sheen that can persist throughout the day.

-How to Get Rid of Excess Shine
+How to Get Rid of Excess Shine?

 If you’re struggling with an overly shiny scalp, there are several ways to reduce or eliminate the shine, helping you achieve a matte, natural-looking finish.